-Tim Talty is finishing his 20th year as an educator at Lorna Byrne Middle School, where he has taught earth, life and physical science along with elective courses such as drama, leadership, video production, computer technology, yearbook and physical education.
+Tim Talty spent 22 years as an educator at Lorna Byrne Middle School, where he taught earth, life, and physical science along with elective courses such as drama, leadership, video production, computer technology, yearbook and physical education.

 In addition to classroom instruction Tim has also co-coordinated the SMILE Club (Science and Math Investigative Learning Experiences) for 11 years.
 The SMILE Club supports student interest in the areas of science and math with team-based, hands-on engineering challenges.
 The program is sponsored by Oregon State University.